If you have a runner in your life, there are gifts and then there are great gifts. And great gifts often have to do with

 - Not fashionable

-Any runner would be thrilled with a new set of Aftershokz Trekz Titanium Wireless Headphones.
+Any runner would be thrilled with a set of Aftershokz OpenMove Wireless Headphones.
 Sweatproof, secure, and designed so you can still hear your surroundings, Aftershokz is the safe and comfortable alternative to earbuds and headphones.

 Aftershokz feature an open-ear design and bone conduction technology.
 These headphones sit just forward of the ear.
 The band wraps around the back of the head, close to the neck.
 While the ears are uncovered to hear your surroundings, the sound is delivered directly through the bones of your skull (sounds odd, but really…give it a try).
 Being able to hear cars or people approaching while safely listening to music is the most significant advantage of using this technology.

 Reviewers noted the bone conduction technology had a definite learning curve, but once they adjusted, the benefits of being able to hear their surroundings while still hearing their music clearly was the best way to listen to music while running.
 There were a few reviewers that did not like the band wrapping around the back of their neck, but they also noted that they were not using these headphones for running.

 These wireless headphones repel sweat and feature a sturdy and lightweight titanium headband.
-Aftershokz Trekz comes in a variety of colors and have garnered positive reviews across the board for their PremiumPitch+ sound and comfort.
+Aftershokz OpenMove headphones come in two colors and have garnered positive reviews across the board for their sound and comfort.

 - Safe way to listen to music while running